diegotg2000/LargeDataProject/project/README.md

 $ python scatter.py
 ```

 The code is designed to create a web application using Dash, a Python framework for building analytical web applications.
-The application displays a scatter/bar plot of the average sentiment per cluster based on data loaded from a CSV file called 'predictions.csv'.
+The application displays a scatter/bar plot of the average sentiment per cluster based on data loaded from a CSV file called *'predictions.csv'*.
 The data is updated in real-time.

 The layout of the app is defined using HTML and CSS styles.
 It includes a title, a button to reload the data, and a scatter plot.
-The scatter plot is created using the dcc.Graph component from Dash Core Components and is assigned the ID 'sentiment-per-cluster'.
+The scatter plot is created using the dcc.Graph component from Dash Core Components and is assigned the ID *'sentiment-per-cluster'*.

 We define a callback function to update the bar/scatter plot when the reload button is clicked.
 The callback function takes the number of clicks on the reload button as an input and outputs an updated bar/scatter plot based on the updated data from the CSV file.
 The function calculates the average sentiment per cluster using the Pandas groupby function and creates a scatter plot using the Plotly Express library.
 The scatter plot is customized to show different colors for each cluster and is updated with a new title and axis labels.